Remote Staking via XCM¶

 flag corresponds to your Moonbase relay chain address - The

 The script will return 32-byte and 20-byte addresses.
-We’re interested in the ethereum-style account - the 20-byte one.
-Feel free to look up your multilocation derivative account on Moonscan.
+We’re interested in the Ethereum-style account - the 20-byte one.
+Feel free to look up your Computed Origin account on Moonscan.
 You’ll note that this account is empty.
-You’ll now need to fund this account with at least 1.1 DEV.
-As this is the amount that the faucet dispenses, you'll need to make a minimum of two faucet requests or you can always reach out to us on Discord for additional DEV tokens.
+You’ll now need to fund this account with at least 1.1 DEV which you can get from the faucet.
+And if you need more, you can always reach out to us on Discord for additional DEV tokens.

 Preparing to Stake on Moonbase Alpha¶

 First and foremost, you’ll need the address of the collator you want to delegate to.
 To locate it, head to the Moonbase Alpha Staking dApp in a second window.
 Ensure you’re on the correct network, then press Select a Collator.
-Next to your desired collator, press the Copy icon.
+Press the icon next to your desired collator to copy its address.
 You’ll also need to make a note of the number of delegations your collator has.
-The PS-31 collator shown below has 60
+The Moonbeam Foundation 01 collator shown below has 7

 delegations at the time of writing.